FGCeliberto/Collinear_FFs/TQ4Q10/Readme.md

 References for DGLAP-evolved FFs:

 [1] F.G.
-Celiberto and A. Papa, "Fully charmed tetraquarks from LHC to FCC: Natural stability from fragmentation", [arXiv:2405.xxxxx [hep-ph]].
+Celiberto, G. Gatto, A. Papa, "Fully charmed tetraquarks from LHC to FCC: Natural stability from fragmentation", [arXiv:2405.xxxxx [hep-ph]].

 References for initial-scale inputs: